ahuemmer/storesthal/README.md

 Please note, that the intermediate cache is only used within one single `getObject` call.
 It will be cleared before the next one starts.
 So, it will probably be in use for a few seconds
 (or probably less) only.

+### Caveats

+- Please make sure, your HTTP answer has the correct `Content-Type` set in its header: `application/hal+json` (and possibly a `charset=...` appended) .
+Otherwise, relations might not be found even though they are delivered correctly via `_links`!
+- The standard demands a valid URL for each relation link.
+So, `"_links": {"child": {"href": null}}` is not allowed to indicate that there is no child object!
+In this case, there must not be any `"child"` link, otherwise an error will occur.

 ## What's that name about... :thinking:?